Scavenger Hunts are are a fun game that children love and teachers can use to promote early literacy and language skills.

 - Word to Picture: Give each child a word.
 Have the students hunt for a matching picture.

-- Mark Checklist: Divide the class into groups.
+- Teams: Divide the class into groups.
 Give each group of children a list of things to find.
 This list maybe pictures or words depending of the age level of the students.

-- Picture Clues to Find Picture: Divide the class into groups.
+- Offer Clues: Divide the class into groups.
 Give each group of children a list of clues about things to find.
 For example: "I am an animal that rhymes with hat." (cat)

 - Verbal Clues to Find Picture: Have the students hunt for pictures based on verbal directions.
 Then the students return to the full group with their picture and tell about their their picture.
 For example, "Find a picture hiding around the room of something that starts with D"